lbs1022/gen-711-final-/README.md

   <summary>69-QUAST Results</summary>

 - The N50 in the QUAST Report is just about 3.6kb, which isn't the best
-- However, based on the BUSCO results the lack of contiguity should not become an issue
+- So we do not have a very contiguous genome

     <details>
       <summary>QUAST Data</summary>